Introduction

 Shark Fin Pattern: A Critical Indicator in STEMI Diagnosis

 For instance, a case series highlighted that one adult individual with this pattern underwent percutaneous coronary intervention, while another developed malignant arrhythmias, leading to sudden cardiac death.
 Moza Guyanto emphasizes that when this pattern is identified, prompt and aggressive management is essential to enhance survival outcomes.
-Such outcomes highlight the need for healthcare professionals to prioritize the identification of the shark fin pattern in their clinical practice.
+Such outcomes highlight the need for clinicians to prioritize the identification of the shark fin pattern in their clinical practice.

 Conclusion